ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across Cloud and On-premises.md

     *Note: Carefully consider options for synchronous and asynchronous replication when designing database replication to meet the client requirements.
 It is recommended that you discuss latency between environments before you decide on a replication method for Oracle.*

+## Software components used for the Oracle Data Guard deployment

 Table showing the components used for Oracle replication

 | Software Component        | Target system component | Description                                         |
 |---------------------------|-------------------------|-----------------------------------------------------|